AungKaung1928/autonomous-navigation-obs-avoidance/README.md

 # A Simple TurtleBot3 Obstacle Avoidance Navigator Project

-A ROS2 Python package that implements autonomous obstacle avoidance for TurtleBot3 using LiDAR sensor data in Gazebo simulation.
+A ROS2 Python package that implements autonomous obstacle avoidance for TurtleBot3 using LiDAR sensor data in Gazebo classic simulation.

 ## 🚀 Features